ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 └── src/
 ```

-> At this point, if you are in `git` repository, it might be a good time to create a _.gitignore_ file and add `node_modules/` and `public/` to it.
+> At this point, if you are in `git` repository, it might be a good time to create a _.gitignore_ file and add the following directories: `.greenwood/`, `node_modules/` and `public/`.

 Ok, now what we have our project ready, there's just one last thing to review, but it's quick!
-Please head on over to the next section in our guide on Greenwood's [Key Concepts](/getting-started/key-concepts).
+Please head on over to the next section in our guide to learn about Greenwood's [key concepts](/getting-started/key-concepts).